-Snowboarding and skiing are available in some areas, but if you plan to do these in avalanche-prone areas, it is recommended to have the proper equipment and element training before planning your trip.
-Snow can range from a little to a lot, and you can get condition updates at the visitor center before heading out for the day.
+Snowboarding and skiing are also available in some areas, but if you plan to do these in avalanche-prone areas, it is recommended to have the proper equipment and element training before planning your trip.
+Snow can range from a little to a lot, and you can get condition updates at the Visitor Center before heading out for the day.

 Along the western boundary of Denali State Park lies Denali National Park.
 The combined acreage of the state and national parks is over six million acres, so there is plenty to explore and fun activities to enjoy.
 Some of the most popular family-friendly things to do include checking out the Visitor Center, hiking, or taking a bus tour.